johnfosborneiii/OpenShift-Basic-SNI-Demo/README.md

 1. Build the docker image with `build.sh`
 1. Start OpenShift
 1. Install the router
-1. Create the pod, service, and route
+1. Create a new app from the template
 1. Run the client and pass in route as a parameter(ie, ***go run client.go sni.service.com***)

 If you're not using the single machine vagrant environment you may need to adjust the ip address in the client.
 The client